 Paribus can help you out in this situation, and it’s great for online shoppers.
-This app can save you money by looking at your online email receipts to see if any price adjustments occur.
+This app can save you money by looking at your online email receipt to see if any price adjustments occur.

 If you buy something that later goes on sale and you’re entitled to a refund, Paribus will get that refund for you.
 You get keep 100% of the savings without having to do any of the work!

 #7 – Use Honey to Scan the Best Coupon Codes